TL-X-org/TL-V_Projects/README.md

 ## Visualization

-Makerchip will soon support "Visual Debug" (VIZ), a feature that enables custom visualization of circuit simulation, coded in JavaScript.
-This feature has many potential uses and is getting a lot of attention, even before public release within Makerchip.
+Makerchip supports "Visual Debug" (VIZ), a feature that enables custom visualization of circuit simulation, coded in JavaScript.
+Though a documented API with long-term support is not yet available, several folks are using it in its current, temporary form in projects like these.

 ### Visualization for basic digital logic instruction